Milos, Greece Travel Guide: What to See, Do & Eat (By a Local!)

 This pretty fishing village is situated in the northeast of the island.
 It has lovely beaches, traditional waterfront tavernas, and white-washed buildings with colorful bougainvillea.
 There is a good dive center as the coast around the island has numerous reefs and wrecks to explore.

-Situated in a pretty neoclassical building in the main square of Plaka, is the island’s Archaeological Museum that tells the island’s history through its exhibits.
+Situated in the main square of Plaka, in a pretty neoclassical building by Ernst Ziller, the island’s Archaeological Museum tells the island’s history through its exhibits.

 The most important exhibit is the life-size copy of the world-famous Venus de Milo that was unearthed on the island in 1820.
 The original marble statue is displayed in the Louvre in Paris.